Causal Set Statistics

 Therefore δL2=αPL\delta L^2 = \alpha \ell_P L with α=c2\alpha = c^2, where cc is determined by the specific geodesic estimator.
 The PL\sqrt{\ell_P L} scaling is a rigorous consequence of the CLT applied to N=L/PN = L/\ell_P independent Poisson cells — it holds for any estimator with finite variance per cell. \square

-Construct the minimal causal diamond containing the geodesic: a cylinder of length LL and Planck-scale transverse radius P\ell_P.
-Its maximal cross-sectional area is Amax=LPA_{\max} = L \cdot \ell_P (the cross-section of the cylinder at the midpoint, where the geodesic is farthest from the boundaries).
-By the Bekenstein-Hawking formula (Area Scaling, Theorem 5.2), the maximum number of independent degrees of freedom encodable on the boundary of this diamond is:
+Construct the minimal causal diamond containing the geodesic: a cylinder of length LL and Planck-scale transverse radius P\ell_P, with maximal cross-sectional area Amax=LPA_{\max} = L \cdot \ell_P.
+The Bekenstein-Hawking bound limits the number of independent bits encodable on the boundary of this diamond to:

 Corollary 2.4 (Strain power spectral density).
 The single-arm strain PSD from holographic noise is: